MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     - Updated inventory levels
     - Security validation tests with various invalid inputs

-    The application runs 5 test scenarios to demonstrate both successful processing and security validation failures.
+    The application runs five test scenarios to demonstrate both successful processing and security validation failures.

 1. Take a minute to categorize any duplicate code patterns that you observed.